This printed article is located at https://investor.mencast.com.sg/financials.html

 Non-current liabilities

-Review of Condensed Interim Statement of Cash Flows
+Review of Full Year Consolidated Statement of Cash Flows

-The Group has a net cash inflow from operating activities of $10.85 million due to:
+The Group recorded a net cash inflow from operating activities of $17.78 million primarily due to:

 Commentary